- Docs

 Where Files Go

-When you delete a plugin or package from Troy Server:
+When you delete a plugin or package from the WordPress admin:

 | Content Type | Graveyard Location |